 - A. Preparation of the dissertation topic proposal is one of the qualifiers for advanced standing in all four fields of concentration (Old Testament Studies, New Testament Studies, Historical Studies, and Theological Studies). - B. Area Approval: The dissertation topic proposal will be a maximum of 500 words in length and should be written in consultation with the suggested mentor of the dissertation.
-After the professor approves the topic proposal, he or she should submit the proposal to the Academic and Student Support Associate in the Graduate Studies office, who will distribute it to the area faculty for approval.
-The area faculty should indicate their approval by initialing the approval form in the Graduate Studies office.
-After area faculty approve the topic proposal, the Graduate Program Director will present it to the Graduate Administrative Committee for approval. - C. The dissertation proposal should include three items at the top of the page: the student's name, the subject of the dissertation proposal in the form of a working title, and the name of the dissertation mentor who has agreed to supervise the project.
+After the professor approves the topic proposal, he or she should distribute it to the area faculty for approval.
+When the area faculty approve the topic proposal, the dissertation mentor should send it to the Academic and Student Support Associate and the Graduate Program Director, who will present it to the Graduate Administrative Committee for approval. - C. The dissertation proposal should include three items at the top of the page: the student's name, the subject of the dissertation proposal in the form of a working title, and the name of the dissertation mentor who has agreed to supervise the project.
 The mentor must be a member of the faculty of the Graduate Program in Religion.
 The mentor must have demonstrated competence in the dissertation area to serve as its director.
 "Demonstrated competence" is understood to mean that the faculty mentor has an active publication record in the subject area. - D. The dissertation topic proposal must be vetted by the area faculty, and the student will need to make the necessary changes required by the area faculty.
-Once completed, the mentor will send the final topic proposal (in electronic format) to the Religion Graduate Studies Office.
-The Academic/Student Support Associate will then forward the topic proposal to the area faculty to poll their response via email.
-The Religion Graduate Studies Office will notify the mentor and student when a majority of the area faculty approves the dissertation topic proposal. - E. Graduate Administrative Committee Approval: The Graduate Program Director will forward the area-approved proposal to the Graduate Administrative Committee to poll the Committee's response via email.
+Once completed, the mentor will send the final topic proposal (in electronic format) to the Religion Graduate Studies Office. - E. The Graduate Administrative Committee Approval: The Graduate Program Director will forward the area-approved proposal to the Graduate Administrative Committee to poll the Committee's response via email.
 The Committee will review the information and then either approve it or provide the suggested written recommendations for improving the proposal.
-If the Committee accepts the area's recommendations, the Graduate Program Director will inform the student and the mentor that approval has been granted for the student to move to the next stage, the dissertation prospectus.
+A revised proposal should be resubmitted to the Graduate Studies Office for approval by the Graduate Administrative Committee.
+After the committee approves the dissertation proposal, the Academic Student Support Associate will inform the student and the mentor that approval has been granted for the student to move to the next stage, the dissertation prospectus.